 So how do you turn your VA Home Loan property into a rental property?
 There are two ways to create a rental property from your VA Home Loan.
 First, there is nothing saying that you have to wait until you are out of the military to take advantage of your VA Home Loan.
 So that means you can purchase anytime throughout your career.
 What happens during this time you are in the military?
 Well, you PCS from one place to another on average of once every 4-6 years.
 So what are you supposed to do with your home in Goose Creek, South Carolina or Charleston, South Carolina when you PCS to Joint Base McGuire-Dix-Lakehurst, New Jersey?
 More than likely you can’t afford two house payments.
 Therefore, you can try to sell your home or make it a rental property.
 You don’t have to refinance the house out of the VA Loan into a conventional loan, either.
 Secondly, the VA Loan can be used to purchase a multi-family unit with up to four units.
 The thing to remember here, again, is occupancy.
 You must occupy one of the units yourself, but you can still rent out the other units and once you PCS you can rent out the entire unit.

 Finally, you can still use any of your remaining benefit to purchase another house.
 Perhaps this will be your “forever” home.
 Keep in mind, however, if you are about to PCS and you don’t want to, or can’t, sell your home think about renting it out.
 Speaking from experience and as a property manager, it is costly, frustrating, and at times impossible to manage the property yourself.
 If you are in New Jersey and your rental home is in Charleston how will you show the property to tenants, clean/repair the property between tenants, or even market the property?
-Real Property Management Charleston Choice can help with all of your property management needs.
-See our “Should I manage my own property?” and “How to choose a property manager” links to help you decide better.
-Please talk to a VA Home Loan lender for more information if you are looking to purchase a home or check out this video which is a great overview of the program: VA Loan Q&A
+Real Property Management Charleston can help with all of your property management needs.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.